Manon Léonard

 Manon Léonard (born 20 January 2001) is a French professional tennis player.
-She has career-high rankings of No. 176 in singles, achieved on 3 February 2025, and No. 448 in doubles, achieved on 17 June 2024.
+She has career-high rankings of 176 in singles, achieved on 3 February 2025, and 448 in doubles, reached on 17 June 2024.

 Early life

 Léonard was born in Melun.
 Her father worked as a line judge, while her brother also plays tennis.
 She began her career playing at Le Mée Sports Tennis in Le Mée-sur-Seine and later moved to Tennis Club Fontainebleau in Fontainebleau.
 She completed a portion of her schooling through the National Centre for Distance Education.

-Junior career
+Career

+Juniors

 In May 2016, she received a wildcard into the girls' singles main draw of the French Open, but lost in the first round to Melany Krywoj.
 In January 2019, she reached the quarterfinals of the Traralgon Tennis International, but lost to Clara Tauson.

-Professional career
+Professional

-In February 2024, she reached the final of the Engie Open de l'Isère.
+In February 2024, she reached the final of the Open de l'Isère.
 In February 2025, she won the Open Andrézieux-Bouthéon 42, defeating compatriot Elsa Jacquemot in the final.
 With her title win, she reached a new career-high singles ranking of No 176.